 What follows is a

-continuation of the report about my trip to the cathedrals down south in Cathar land visiting Fontfroide Abbey, Narbonne and Carcassonne.
+continuation of the report about my trip to the cathedrals south

 L'Abbaye Sainte-Marie de Fontfroide

-Pope Innocent III the abbey fought the heretical Cathars who were particularly strong in the region.
-As many monasteries the Abbey was dissolved in the course of the French Revolution.
+Pope Innocent III, the Abbey fought the heretical Cathars, who were particularly strong in the

 |